 We recognise that unexpected events may affect project progress.
 In these circumstances, you can request a variation to your grant agreement, including:

 - changing project milestones

-- extending the timeframe for completing the project (in exceptional circumstances)
+- extending the timeframe for completing the project, you must clearly justify your need to extend your project

-- changing project activities
+- changing project activities and outcomes

 - changing project partners.

 The program does not allow for:

 an increase of grant funds.